inguardians/peirates/README.md

 Yes, it absolutely does.
 Talk to your lawyer and the cluster owners before using this tool in a Kubernetes cluster.

+## Who creates Peirates?

+InGuardians' CTO Jay Beale first conceived of Peirates and put together a group of InGuardians developers to create it with him, including Faith Alderson, Adam Crompton and Dave Mayer.
+Faith convinced us to all learn Golang, so she could implement the tool's use of the kubectl library from the Kubernetes project.
+Adam persuaded the group to use a highly-interactive user interface.
+Dave brought contagious enthusiasm.
+Together, these four developers implemented attacks and began releasing this tool that we use on our penetration tests.

 ## Do you welcome contributions?

 Yes, we absolutely do.
 Submit a pull request and/or reach out to contact@inguardians.com.